davaya/openc2-jadn/jadn-v2.0.md

 The isOrdered and isUnique properties specify four collection types supported in most computing environments:
 Set, OrderedSet, Sequence and Bag.
-But mapping types (known in programming languages as associative arrays, maps, dictionaries, hashes, etc.) are missing from UML's MultiplicityElement.
+But mapping types (also known as associative arrays, maps, dictionaries, or hashes) are also supported by most programming languages but are missing from UML's MultiplicityElement.
 JADN extends MultiplicityElement to support mapping types by defining an "isAssociative" property:

 > If the MultiplicityElement is specified as associative (i.e., isAssociative is true), then an instantiation
 > of this Element is a collection of associations between keys and values (i.e., key:value pairs)